ChristofferSoderberg96/LWItheme/README.md

 # LWItheme

-ggplot theme for creating branded R graphics for the Learning and Work Institute
+ggplot theme to create branded R graphics for the Learning and Work Institute